Hendrik240298/Incremental_POD/README.md

     fischer@ifam.uni-hannover.de
     roth@ifam.uni-hannover.de

-## Funding
+## Acknowledgements

-We acknowledge the funding of the German Research Foundation (DFG) within the framework of the [International Research Training Group on Computational Mechanics Techniques in High Dimensions GRK 2657](https://www.irtg2657.uni-hannover.de/en/) under Grant Number 433082294.
+This work arises from the [Scientific Computing Group](https://www.ifam.uni-hannover.de/en/research/scientific-computing) headed by [Professor Thomas Wick](https://thomaswick.org) at the Institute of Applied Mathematics at the Leibniz University Hannover.
+In addition to internal support and resources, we acknowledge the funding of the German Research Foundation (DFG) within the framework of the [International Research Training Group on Computational Mechanics Techniques in High Dimensions GRK 2657](https://www.irtg2657.uni-hannover.de/en/)  under Grant Number 433082294.